‘The Real’ Star Loni Love Reflects On ‘Hurtful’ Bullying After Tamar Braxton Drama

 “Anytime someone attacks your character, especially when you know you didn’t have anything to do with it, it’s very hurtful,” she said.

-Loni also opened up to People about how she didn’t initially want to be on The Real when the gig was offered to her as she would have preferred to have her own show.
+Loni also opened up to People about how she didn’t initially want to be on The Real when the gig was offered to her because she preferred to have her own show.
 However, she was eventually sold on the idea because of the visibility the talk show gives to people of all races.

 “I want to show that people of color are just like the majority: We laugh, we cry, we have the same issues.
 That’s what sold me,” she explained.

-But despite having found success with The Real, Loni also told the outlet that she is “still fighting” to get her own late night show where she would have full creative control and would be able to discuss matters she believes are important.
+Despite having found success with The Real, Loni also told the outlet that she is “still fighting” to get her own late-night show with full creative control and the ability to discuss matters she believes are important.

-The star also spoke candidly about the current Black Lives Matter protests taking place across the globe and how she’s using her Instagram Live show, #quarantinewithloni, for good.
+The star also spoke candidly about the current Black Lives Matter protests taking place across the globe and how she’s using her Instagram live show, #quarantinewithloni, for good.

 “I think that we should be using our voices collectively to stop the injustices happening,” the comedian and TV host said.